Cookies on this website

 Senior Researcher in Health Economics

-In addition to my role in the Department, I am also a Junior Research Fellow in Social Sciences in the Centre for Personalised Medicine at St Anne’s College.
+In addition to my role in the Department, I am the Junior Research Fellow in Social Sciences in the Centre for Personalised Medicine at St Anne’s College, Oxford.
+I am also the Associate Director in Health Economics for the Central and South Genomic Medicine Service Alliance.

 I hold degrees in Economics from Trinity College Dublin (BA) and Nuffield College, Oxford (MPhil and DPhil), and in Health Economics from the University of York (MSc).
 I hold a diploma in Financial Management awarded by the ACCA.

-Before joining the Department, I held my fellowship at the MRC Integrative Epidemiology Unit at the University of Bristol.
+Before joining the Department, I completed a three-year Medical Research Council Skills Development Fellowship at the Integrative Epidemiology Unit at the University of Bristol.
+This personal fellowship used Mendelian Randomization to study the causal effect of traits, behaviours and health conditions on healthcare costs and on quality of life.
 I also worked for a number of years as an economic consultant in the private sector, advising regulators, governments and large corporates on the economic issues that arise in the regulation of network industries.